Coins for Cami Duck Race

 The duck race is an event which Cami’s parents decided to do the first summer after her death.
 That race was in 2015.
-The third one was the last Saturday in July, 2017.
+It has been an annual event since then, happening sometime in the summer.
+It takes place in Wyoming where they were living when the accident happened.
 The beneficiary of the money raised from the race is the ministry of James and Beverly Rackley.
 To see many things relating to their ministry go to

 We have known James since the late 1980’s.
 What you are seeing on their website, address shown above, is their ministry operation which started as just an idea in southern Mexico.
 It has grown into the things you can see on the site.
 Their primary field of ministry is among the descendants of the Mayans and similar groups in southern Mexico, Guatamala, Belize and other parts of Central America.
 This involves a great many small villages, many up in the mountains.
 Most have small churches.

 Their work focuses on the children.
 To do that they have developed training programs for adults in those villages who want to work with the children in helping them come to the knowledge of Jesus.
 These adults come to the headquarters you see in the photos for several days of training and leave with the supplies for the coming several months, up to a year, for their children’s programs in those churches.
 These adults learn new things about the Bible, learn the crafts that are being included in their supplies, fellowship with each other, hear the good things the Lord has done for others, pray together, make their requests known and leave those training sessions inspired and ready to go after the hearts and minds of the kids in their villages.
 All expenses are paid for those helpers.
 All they have to do is get to the headquarters.
 Food, lodging, supplies, etc. are provided.

 In addition there are training sessions for pastors in any of those areas.
 These meetings, for the pastors and for the children’s workers, are open to any one.
 There are now ministers from close to a dozen different denominations attending.
 Some have been coming for years.